mflipsen/Crawler/README.txt

 # OUTPUT
 For each case, the program creates a directory containing folders for resp. the crawl and scrape output.
 The program output is stored as a docx-file in the case directory.
+As part of the content analysis, a word frequency plot is generated and stored in the case directory as well.